 Important Update: The Court granted final approval of the Strickland LPI Settlement and entered final judgment on January 26, 2018.
-Pursuant to the Settlement Agreement, cash payments will be mailed to eligible Class Members in September 2018.
+Pursuant to the Settlement Agreement, cash payments were mailed to eligible Class Members in September 2018.

 If you were charged by Carrington Mortgage Services LLC, Carrington Mortgage Holdings LLC, or Carrington Holding Company LLC, for a lender-placed insurance policy for your residential property, you could receive a cash award from a class action settlement.